WilliamVenner/glua-material-avatar/README.md

 Simple script demonstrating how to download Steam avatars and generate a Material from them using clientside GLua.

+This script is particularly stringent and applies a lot of defensive programming techniques.

+Avatar images are cached for 1 day and 1 server session.

 ## Circle Avatars

 This code could be combined with [Circles!](https://github.com/SneakySquid/Circles) to produce a textured circular avatar.